klange/toaruos/README.md

 # ToAruOS (とあるOS) #
 ![ToAruOS (logo)](https://github.com/klange/osdev/raw/master/docs/logo.png)

 This is a toy OS based on the POSIX standards.
-The primary goal of the project is for me to learn POSIX from the system side, understanding the design and constructon of an operating system on x86 hardware, and build a working implementation of the C standard library.
+The primary goal of the project is for me to learn POSIX from the system side, understanding the design and construction of an operating system on x86 hardware, and build a working implementation of the C standard library.
 Development of とあるOS was managed by the UIUC [SIGOps](http://www.acm.uiuc.edu/sigops/) until May, 2012.
 While the ultimate goal is a microkernel, we currently have a relatively monolithic kernel.

 ### Build Status ###